API Reference¶

 ¶

-Validate input types, shapes, and parameters post-initialization.
+Validate input types, shapes, and parameters, and normalise the date column.

 Source code in src/jquantstats/portfolio.py